 The app can be synced across devices, and as you would expect from the price, this app has a host of features.
-These include support for Google Apps and Calendar for Gmail, instant push notifications, read receipts with read-status for every mail you send, and the ability to schedule emails to be sent at a later time.
+These include support for Google Apps and Calendar for Gmail, instant push notifications, read receipts with read-status for every mail you send, and the ability to schedule emails to be sent later.
 The app also provides sender profiles, an undo send feature, and one-click unsubscribe, as well as much more.

 8. WEMAIL (free)

 This is a nice choice for Android users as it has been designed specifically for handling emails from a mobile phone.
-It offers a fast and smooth experience, and your inbox arrivals can be organized by the sender for a less cluttered inbox.
+It offers a fast and smooth experience, and received emails can be organized by the sender’s name for a less cluttered inbox.
 This one offers something different in that it brings a messaging-like experience to sort your emails by creating a thread.
 You can quickly reply and send emails via a voice message, and the app also includes a useful search feature.

 9. YAHOO MAIL (free)

 Although not everybody is a fan of Yahoo Mail, it’s one of the best known, and when it’s working well, it offers a solid experience for its many millions of users.
 It has a nice clean interface and gives users 1000GB of free cloud storage.
 Like many of the above Android email apps, this one also works with non-Yahoo emails.
 Users can add animated photos and designer stationery from Paperless Post to their emails, customize swipes, send multiple attachments, and select from a variety of themes.

 While using the app you can browse breaking news on Yahoo.
 Another good feature is that you can choose to receive email notifications from people only, so you can avoid being bothered by a company or commercial emails.
 The app is free, but you can also get an ad-free version with priority customer support via an in-app purchase costing $9.99 per year.